 - Check in 3PM, check out 12noon

-Our experience: To maximize our time, we came in the resort early (past lunch time) and left our bags at the reception area so we can do a guided tour before check-in time.
-We reserved for a deluxe room (about P9000, good for 4 people) which comes with complimentary items (coffee, snacks, toiletries and slippers) and breakfast buffet.
-I think it’s a good deal.
+I honestly think it’s a good deal considering all the inclusions.
+To maximize our time, we came in the resort early (past lunch time) and left our bags at the reception area so we can do a guided tour before check-in time.

 Click here to book discounted rates to Las Casas Filipinas de Acuzar.